prmadev/prma/content/posts/pure_rust.md

 ## Making things nicer: A spicy problem {#making-things-nicer-a-spicy-problem}

 So we have all this power and transparency.
-But the elephant is in it room: We have a very shitty API.
+But the elephant is in it room: We have a very shitty <abbr title=" Application Programming Interface">API</abbr>.
-Let's make it nicer using a technique called currying (hence the "spicy" pun).
+Let's make it nicer using a technique called <dfn>currying</dfn> (hence the "spicy" pun).
 What it means is: as well as taking functions as argument, we can return functions.
-That way, our \`calculate_my_lateness\` function can become a function-maker.
+That way, our `calculate_my_lateness` function can become a function-maker.
 Let me make it more concrete.